Hire Purchase or Personal Contract Purchase?

 Hire purchase car finance calculates the cost of a vehicle so it can be divided by the number of months agreed upon in your contract.
-When you pay a deposit, then that amount will be subtracted from the total amount you’re going to borrow.
+When you pay a deposit, the amount will be subtracted from the overall cost of the car and what you to borrow.
 The bigger the deposit, the lower the monthly payments.

-You can get hire purchase deals for brand new vehicles and also for secondhand cars.
-A major advantage of hire purchase car finance is that once you’re done paying off the loan, the car is yours.
+You can get hire purchase deals for brand-new vehicles and for secondhand cars.
+With hire-purchase car finance, once you’re done paying off the loan, the car is yours.
 You don’t have to pay for anything else.
 In that sense, it's a bit like a mortgage.

-This type of loan is secured against the vehicle.
-By that, it means that the car acts as collateral in case you miss payments.
-If the borrower stops paying altogether, the lender can repossess the vehicle to cover the cost.
+Hire purchase secured against the vehicle, meaning the car acts as collateral in case you miss payments.
+If you stops paying altogether, the lender can repossess the vehicle to cover the cost.
 That’s why it’s important to always pay on time.

-Hire purchase is the best option to finance a car if you want to own the vehicle outright but you want the cost to be spread over a set number of months to make it more affordable for you.
-This is great for those who know they really want to own the car by the end of their contract term.
+Hire purchase is the best option to finance a car if you want to own the vehicle outright, but you want the cost to be spread over a set number of months to make it more affordable for you.
+This is a great option for those who know they really want to own the car by the end of their contract term.

 Personal Contract Purchase

-Whether you choose hire purchase or personal contract purchase, make sure that it fits your financial situation, and think whether you want to own the car or have the flexibility to return it at the end of your contract.
+Whether you choose a hire purchase or a personal contract purchase, make sure that it fits your financial situation, and think about whether you want to own the car or have the flexibility to return it at the end of your contract.

-Here's what you need to know about how Carmoola can help you buy your dream car, be sure to read more here! 🚗
+Here's what you need to know about how Carmoola can help you buy your dream car! 🚗